premiscale/premiscale/README.md

 ```

 The PremiScale agent can be used to autoscale virtual machines and manage hardware in an on-premise datacenter (or a developer's local machine).

-## TODOs

-1. A well-defined process should be laid out (maybe I should create a wiki for this project) for pairing libvirt domains with cloud-init scripts, so VMs can be customized before instantiation (cloud-init scripts updated) and VMs can be customized during boot.
-Networking at a minimum?

-### Databases

-I'm thinking this tool should use at most two databases, including an influxdb time-series db for VM metrics, and a SQL database (probably just MySQL) for storing state.
-Both can easily be deployed as statefulsets on a k8s cluster, and they can certainly be deployed on a host of their own.

-## Additional ideas / thoughts

-1. A Flask endpoint should be available for VMs to authenticate and check in to make sure they're still healthy?
-Or even to check in when they're finally up.
-2. What does DR look like if the autoscaling daemon goes down.
-We should be able to start it up again, since
-all state is stored in a MySQL database.